Best daily deals

 8.0

 If you’re on the hunt for true wireless earbuds, finding a budget pair that checks the boxes can be hard.
-If you don’t mind spending $200 USD, you can find something that does a little bit of everything, or you can spend a lot less to get something that handles just the basics.
+If you don’t mind spending $200, you can find something that does a little bit of everything, or you can spend a lot less to get something that handles just the basics.
 If crossing that hundred-dollar line is too much and you’re intent on something with aptX support, the Jabra Elite 3 may strike just the right balance.

 Outdoor athletes who want a transparency mode and IP rating may enjoy the Jabra Elite 3.
 Everyday listeners who want something comfortable that sounds good without breaking the bank may find this is a great spot to dip a toe into the true wireless pool.